 |"It is not clear in the equality chain exactly where the kernel property is used in the HumanProof proof"||1||level of detail||H-|

-You can find the proofs that the participants saw in Section D.3.
+You can find the proofs that the participants saw in Appendix D.3.

 The main reason why Lean tended to rank higher in understandability for Lemma 3 is because the syntax of Lean's